 Record Purchases with Purchase Invoices

 You create a purchase invoice or purchase order to record the cost of purchases and to track accounts payable.
-Purchase invoices and purchase orders are also used to dynamically update inventory levels, meaning you can minimise inventory costs and provide better customer service.
-The purchasing costs, including service expenses, and inventory values that result from posting purchase invoices or orders contribute to profit figures and other financial key performance indicators (KPIs) in your Role Centre.
+Purchase invoices and purchase orders are also used to dynamically update inventory levels, meaning you can minimize inventory costs and provide better customer service.
+The purchasing costs, including service expenses, and inventory values that result from posting purchase invoices or orders contribute to profit figures and other financial key performance indicators (KPIs) in your Role Center.

 Create purchase invoices